 2 Repealed by the Industrial Relations Legislation Amendment and Repeal Act 1995.

-3 Footnote no longer applicable.
+3 On the date as at which this compilation was prepared, the Legal Profession Act 2008 s.
+647 had not come into operation.
+It reads as follows:

+“

+647. Coal Industry Tribunal of Western Australia Act 1992 amended

+(1) The amendments in this section are to the Coal Industry Tribunal of Western Australia Act 1992.

+(2) Section 14(6) is amended by deleting “a legal practitioner (as defined in the Legal Practice Act 2003)” and inserting instead —

+“

+an Australian legal practitioner (within the meaning of that term in the Legal Profession Act 2008 section 3)

+”.

+”.

 4 Under the Public Sector Management Act 1994 s.
 112(2), a reference in a written law to the Public Service Commissioner is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management (as defined in the Interpretation Act 1984).
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).